 Laura cares deeply about social justice issues surrounding food especially access, affordability and sustainability.
 As a Veteran, Laura has a profound awareness of veterans’ needs and is a fierce advocate for integrated, holistic support for veterans.
 Laura hopes to make a difference in the lives of other service members and the community through inclusion and the cultivation of new connections.
 She has focused her education around policy initiatives geared toward improving the food system and she is currently completing her Master of Food and Agriculture Law and Policy.

-EV joined GRuB as the Volunteer Coordinator in 2016 after becoming the first in their family to attend and graduate college.
+EV first joined GRuB in 2016 & served two terms as the AmeriCorps Volunteer Coordinator after becoming the first in their family to attend and graduate college.
 While in the Masters of Environmental Studies program at Evergreen College, their work focused on the intersections of prisons, racism, and environmental justice.
 Prior to moving to Olympia, they worked with NASA and international NGOs as a climate change researcher.
 EV’s roots are in Alabama and Georgia where they learned to build community around issues of poverty, environment, and queer life in the South.